EmmaRamirez/rust-and-webassembly-talk/PITCHME.md

 ## Limitations of Wasm

-Wasm modules can only call functions that deal with:
+Wasm only uses 4 value types:

 - i32
 - i64
 - f32
 - f64

+Wasm uses *linear memory*

 Wasm is supported in all major browsers, but the spec is still developing.
 (However new iterations will be fully backwards compatible!)